reillyrocks/myu-fileserver/README.md

 many ways to do one thing, a reason why `go` is cool too.

 ### docker container 3 (dc3): db
-I like `sql`.... but I also don't (sorry!!).
-For a personal project `noSQL` stuff is brainless, fast and preferred.
+I like `sql`.... but for a personal project `noSQL` stuff is simple, fast and preferred.
-Since it is a different container I could change it some day if I am going to scale up (but probably not. no one likes tech debt LOL)
+Since it is a different container I could change it some day if I am going to scale up.

 I am not sure what I will use**, but something simple like `MongoDB` for what will be only like 3 tables.
 Honestly the filesystem, or dicts might be good enough. :shrug: